Memphis, TN: United States Fireworks Company

 The 2013 SI focused on manufacturing areas identified on the 1927 Sanborn Map.
 Soil screening using an X-Ray Fluorescence (XRF) instrument for metals (ex. arsenic, lead, chromium) was conducted on a limited number of residential properties.
 The number of properties sampled was based on access obtained.
 Soil screening at four properties indicated levels of certain metals at potentially harmful concentrations.

-In addition to XRF screening, soil samples were collected from these four properties and sent to a laboratory for analysis.
-Of the four properties sampled, one property contained arsenic at a concentration above the EPA Removal Management Level (RML) of 61 milligrams per kilogram (mg/kg).
+Soil samples were collected from these four properties sent to XRF screening and sent to a laboratory for analysis.
+One property contained arsenic at a concentration above the EPA RML of 61 milligrams per kilogram (mg/kg).

-As a result, TDEC referred the site to the EPA Superfund Removal Program in 2014.
-EPA collected soil samples at two residential properties, including the property with arsenic at a concentration above the RML, as well as a playground at a church.
+TDEC referred the site to the EPA Superfund Removal Program in 2014.
+EPA collected soil samples at two residential properties, including the property with arsenic at a concentration above the RML and a playground at a church.
 The samples were analyzed for arsenic.
 All samples contained arsenic at concentrations below EPA RML.
 EPA designated the site no further action for removal eligibility under the Superfund Removal Program.

-New advancements in residential soil sampling techniques will provide homeowners a better representation of potential soil contamination.
+New advancements in residential soil sampling techniques provided homeowners a better representation of potential soil contamination.

 What is EPA doing now?